Mar 21, 2008

 FAHIRA ZAHIR: He said when we come back we'll go shopping, and then I will make lasagna and then we'll go out.

 FAHIRA ZAHIR: I had a very weird dream.
-I'm somewhere very high in the mountains, and I have no shoes and there is a very strong wind blowing and my hair is everywhere.
+I'm somewhere very high in the mountains, and I have no shoes.
+And there's a very strong wind blowing and my hair is everywhere.
 And I see him not the way he went in the morning.
 His beard is out like he hasn't shaved for the past two days, and he has something white around him.
 And something is pulling him.
-And he's calling to me that "I don't want to go."
+And he's calling to me that, "I don't want to go."
 And suddenly I woke up.
-I run down.
-I saw my father-in-law.
+I run down, I saw my father-in-law.
 He wouldn't talk.
 He was just bending, you know, like shaking himself and bending and just holding my hand.
-I didn't know anything what -- what happened.
+I didn't know anything what—what happened.

 ROBERT: So what happened then?

 GREGORY WARNER: Well, the government says that Ahmad Zahir had a traffic accident, but everybody else tells me he was shot in the head, probably by government operatives.
 And the news spreads through all the neighborhoods in town.
-So you have Tajiks, Pashtuns, Uzbeks, they're all getting up and not really knowing what else to do.
-They come walking to Ahmad Zahir's house.
+So you have Tajiks, Pashtuns, Uzbeks, they're all getting up.
+And not really knowing what else to do, they come walking to Ahmad Zahir's house.
 The courtyard starts filling up with people.
 50, 100, 200.
 They're inside the house, they're outside the house, they're on the street.
-At this point the body comes, born by six policemen on a stretcher.
+At this point the body comes, borne by six policemen on a stretcher.
 People start to wail, they start to push.
 In fact, all the windows break, the doors break.
 They bring the body through the courtyard into the living room, and Fahira pushes through the police, and she sees her husband's body on the stretcher.

 FAHIRA ZAHIR: So I thought he was hurt or something.
 And when I pulled the sheet from his face, that's when I fell down on top.
 When I fell, they took me to the hospital and that's how Shabnam was born.